-We advise trainees not to book and pay for a course or package unless it has been approved as they risk having to fund the course themselves.
+We advise RDs NOT to book and pay for a course or package unless it has been approved as they risk having to fund the course themselves.

-A total of 30 days study leave is allowed per calendar year for trainees working full time.
+A total of 30 days study leave is allowed per calendar year for RDs working full time.
 LTFT the days are pro rata.
 The study leave year runs from August to August.
+(Please see principles on page 7 below for how this is broken down)